-

-• Elementary Talent Development (TD) Catalyst Model
+Elementary Talent Development (TD) Catalyst Model

-Each CMS elementary school implements the TD Catalyst Model to meet the needs of Academically Intellectually Gifted (AIG) and advanced learners.
-This model uses collaboration between classroom teachers, TD Teachers, facilitators,and administrators to best challenge advanced and gifted students.
-The goal of the Catalyst Model is to provide students with opportunities to enrich and deepen their academic abilities by providing appropriate instructional methods and curriculum to think critically, problem solve, and maximize their potential.
+Each CMS elementary school implements the TD Catalyst Model to meet the needs of Academically Intellectually Gifted (AIG) and advanced learners This model uses collaboration between classroom teachers, AIG Teachers, facilitators, and administrators to best challenge gifted and advanced learners.

 Learning Immersion/Talent Development (LI/TD) Magnet Schools

-Students are challenged to reach their fullest potential at Learning Immersion and Talent Development (LI/TD) magnet schools.
-There are currently 6 CMS LI/TD magnet schools.
-Using the North Carolina Standard Course of Study (NCSCoS), the schools provide a dynamic, versatile, enriching learning environment that accelerates student learning through best practices in gifted education.
-A high standard of academics and conduct will be reinforced as the school will place emphasis upon the student developing scholarly behaviors, critical and creative thinking, and problem solving skills.
-The curriculum is differentiated to provide students with enrichment, acceleration and exploration of individual interest areas.
 The LI program for K-2 learners focuses on nurturing academic talent and potential.
-By the end of second grade, students will be evaluated for entrance into the Talent Development (TD) program.
-Academically Intellectually Gifted (AIG) students in the TD magnet component in grades 3-5 will be immersed in gifted strategies and resources to cultivate growth and provide appropriately challenging learning experiences.
-Students who do not identify as AIG in any capacity by grade 3 may remain in the magnet, and their academic talent and potential will continue to be developed.
-Unique features of the LI/TD magnet program include consistent access to advanced learning opportunities, shared inquiry, higher level questioning, research and project and problem based learning.
+By the end of second grade, students are evaluated for gifted identification and entrance into the Talent Development (TD) program.
+Academically Intellectually Gifted (AIG) students in the TD program in grades 3-5 will be immersed in instruction that leverages gifted strategies and resources to cultivate growth and provide appropriately challenging learning experiences.
+Students who are not identified as AIG through any of the approved methods by grade 3 may remain in the program , and their academic talent and potential will continue to be developed alongside that of their peers.
+Unique features of the LI/TD choice program include consistent access to advanced learning opportunities, shared inquiry, higher level questioning, research and project and problem based learning.
 Students also participate in interest-based enrichment electives.
+Families may apply for seats during the annual CMS School Choice Lottery.

 Horizons